 to assure no future occurrence and begin the trapping process.

-Our trapping process begins right after we perform the consultation with our client.
+Our trapping process begins right after we perform the consultation with our client!

 Do snake repellents actually work?

 Once we capture the snake we can start thinking about preventative measures to ensure snakes cannot find their way back in.

-To get rid of snakes from a yard we can install a snake fence to help keep them out.
-This is not often done due to the high cost but if you're serious about keeping them out, this is one way to do it.
-There are various types of snake fencing, some are not highly visible which can pose a tripping hazard for people while others are very visible and might be a visual problem if you have HOA restrictions.
+Snake fences can be expensive, but if you're serious about keeping them out, this is one way to do it.
+There are various types of snake fencing which our technician can explain.
+Some are not highly visible which can pose a tripping hazard for people, especially those with vision or balance issues.
+Other snake fences are very visible, but may cause a visual problem if you have HOA restrictions.

 If you need snake removal in Germantown, contact us today.